AOMediaCodec/av1-mpeg2-ts/index.md

 ### 4.3 Buffer Pool management

-Carriage of an AV1 video stream over Rec.
-ITU-T H.222.0 | ISO/IEC 13818-1 does not impact the size of the Buffer Pool.
+Carriage of an AV1 video stream over MPEG-2 TS does not impact the size of the Buffer Pool.

 For decoding of an AV1 video stream in the STD, the size of the Buffer Pool is as defined in AV1 Bitstream & Decoding Process Specification.
 The Buffer Pool shall be managed as specified in Annex E of AV1 Bitstream & Decoding Process Specification.